ntposixdevs/freebsdsh/README.md

 freebsdsh
 =========

-Fork of the FreeBSD defauly shell
+Fork of the FreeBSD default shell